 Bienvenue...

-The Golden Pass Line terminates in Montreux and depending on when you arrive, you might have an hour or two to explore.
-Head to the Promenade, check out the Freddie Mercury statue just outside the market hall and take a stroll through the city.
-There’s no rush though since you’ll be spending two nights here.
-Plenty of time to discover Montreux and its surroundings.
+The Golden Pass line ends in Montreux.
+Depending on when you arrive, you might have an hour or two to explore the city.
+Head to the promenade, check out the Freddie Mercury statue in front of the market hall, and stroll through the city.
+There's no rush; you'll be spending the next two nights here, giving you plenty of time to discover Montreux and its surroundings.

 Only a short train ride west of Montreux, you’ll find the famous Lavaux vineyards, a UNESCO World Heritage site.
 Taking a stroll through the vineyards with the perfect view of Lake Geneva is almost a must in this area.
 So venture right out after breakfast.